javierlopezdeancos/pedigri/README.md

-# lowClass
+# Pedigree :dog: :100:

-Build classes, ids to your react components nodes in typescript
+Get the [one and only](https://www.youtube.com/watch?v=ZvMsp7s78Do) unique string to your component depending on their component tree chanel